nfsrules/AxionautV1/README.md

 ## Features

 1. <strong>Autonomous drive mode:</strong> Real-time autopilot using Deep Learning models.
-2. <strong>Data recording:</strong> Live data recording from the car.
+2. <strong>Data recording:</strong> Real-time data recording from the car.
-3. <strong>Training mode:</strong> Build and train your own driving models from scratch or using Transfer Learning.
+3. <strong>Training mode:</strong> Build and train your own driving models from scratch or using transfer learning.
 4. <strong>Free ride:</strong> Enjoy driving your RC car on the free ride mode.